fhildeb/lukso-node-guide/docs/guides/system-setup/disk-volumes.md

 # 3.2 Disk Volumes

-This section explains how to manage and extend your disk volumes using the Logical Volume Manager (LVM).
+This section explains how to manage and extend your disk volumes using the Logical Volume Manager.
 By default, during installation, LVM allocates only a conservative 100 GB for the logical volume.
 The process ensures that the node utilizes the entire disk space without getting interruptions once the storage cap is hit.

 :::tip